AcidCaos/raisetheempires/README.md

 ## License [![GPL v3](https://img.shields.io/badge/GPL%20v3-blue)](http://www.gnu.org/licenses/gpl-3.0)
 ```
-Old Empires and Allies preservation project Copyright (C) 2019-2021 by the Raise the Empires team.
+Old Empires and Allies preservation project.
+Copyright (C) 2019  The Raise the Empires team

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by